IU Health Methodist Leadership

 Our constant pursuit of excellence through leading-edge medicine and scientific innovation at IU Health is guided by our executive leadership and board of directors.
 Learn more about those who lead IU Health Methodist Hospital.

 Ryan Nagy, MD

-As president of the adult academic health center (AAHC), Dr. Nagy is responsible for determining the strategic vision and priorities for IU Health Methodist and University hospitals.
-Serving as president since 2016, Dr. Nagy has provided oversight for the AHC project and has led successful efforts to enhance the quality of care and overall patient experience.
+As president of the IU Health adult academic health center (AAHC), Dr. Nagy is responsible for determining the strategic vision and priorities for IU Health Methodist and University Hospitals.
+Serving as president since 2016, Dr. Nagy has provided oversight for the new Indianapolis downtown hospital project and has led successful efforts to enhance the quality of care and overall patient experience.

 Dr. Nagy joined the AAHC in 2012 as an anesthesiologist.
 During his tenure at IU Health, he has held a number of leadership roles, including chief of anesthesiology and chief medical officer.
 He remains a practicing anesthesiologist at University Hospital, which allows him to combine his clinical experience and operational expertise to guide decisions and drive the future of care.

 Dr. Nagy earned his medical degree from Indiana University School of Medicine.
 He holds a master’s degree in business administration and a bachelor’s degree in economics from Indiana University.

 Dr. Azar is the chief quality officer for the adult academic health center, which includes Methodist and University Hospitals.
 He is responsible for guiding the organization’s efforts to demonstrate the highest quality and safety outcomes and provides oversight to the regulatory and accreditation processes.